nicusX/etcd-terraform-ansible-aws-sample/README.md

 ## Known simplifications

+This sample project has simplifications, compared to a real-world infrastructure.

-- Single keypair, used both for Bastion and internal nodes
+- Single key-pair for accessing both Bastion and internal nodes
 - Simplified Ansible lifecycle: playbooks support changes in a simplistic way, including possibly unnecessary restarts.
 - Static cluster.
 Adding a node require redeploying the cluster (but not necessarily destroying existing nodes)
 - No DNS
-- Nodes uses dynamic IP addresses.
-If one node is restarted by an external agent the IP may change and the cluster will break.
-A better approach would require to use internal DNS names for nodes.
+- Nodes use dynamic IP addresses.
+If an external agent restarts a VM, the IP may change and the cluster breaks.
+A better approach would require using internal DNS names for nodes.
-- etcd exposed as HTTP (not HTTPS)
+- *etcd* exposed as HTTP (not HTTPS)